openmrs/openmrs-esm-admin-tools/README.md

 This repository uses Yarn.

-To start the dev server for a specific package, run
+To start the dev server for a specific package, run:

 ```bash
 yarn start --sources 'packages/esm-<package>-app'